 A lot of people make the mistake of signing documents that they shouldn’t after they’ve been hurt.
 You may not realize what you’re signing or you may feel pressured by an insurance company or the responsible party’s lawyer to sign.
 You may even think that you’re on the mend and won’t need to sue.
-Always talk to a personal injury attorney or car accident attorney before you sign anything.
+Always talk to a personal injury lawyer or car accident lawyer before you sign anything.
 You could unknowingly give up your right to sue later or assume responsibility if you don’t.

 Thinking It’s Too Late

 Sometimes, victims won’t do anything about their injuries because they think too much time has passed.
 But what if your condition worsens or it takes a while for an injury to be noticed?
-Consult with personal injury attorneys to find out what the statute of limitations is in your area.
+Consult with personal injury lawyers to find out what the statute of limitations is in your area.
 You may still be able to file a claim.